adlai-nelson/geog313-final-project/README.md

 Paste the jupyterlab link into your local web browser

-Open Assign6.ipynb to run the analysis
+Open analysis.ipynb to run the analysis